StudyFrenchSpanish

 Similarly, as a German speaker, you will find it comfortable to learn Dutch.

-Further, many researchers believe that children are better at language learning compared to grown-ups.
+Further, many researchers believe that children learn languages better than grown-ups.

-While it is correct to some extent, but most importantly, they have time in hand to accomplish language learning goals.
+While it is correct to some extent, most importantly, they have time to accomplish their language learning goals.

 So, choosing one of the hardest languages for them might not be the wrong decision at all.